- Preparing for graduate studies

 - Department Login

-Economics researchers awarded 2021 SSHRC Insight Grants
+Three SFU economics researchers awarded SSHRC Insight Grants

 Insight Grants aim to build knowledge and understanding about people, societies and the world.
 By supporting and fostering excellence in social sciences and humanities research, the program deepens, widens and increases our collective understanding of individuals and societies, as well as informing the search for solutions to societal challenges.